Supplemental Survey Report

 Supply Disruptions Seen Worsening; Firms Struggling to Expand Workforce

-October Supply Disruptions
+October Supply Availability

 Supply Disruptions Taking a Toll on Many Businesses